FMazzoni/fmazzoni.github.io/blog/content/2025-09-10-Boston311-Dashboard.md

 This was a fun weekend project that turned out reasonably well.
 DuckDB + Panel + Lonboard is a solid stack for geospatial dashboards, and the Boston 311 data is interesting to explore.

 The main lesson was probably that you don't need super complex architecture to build something useful - sometimes simple tools that work well together are enough.

----

-*Want to check out the dashboard?
-[Try it here](https://huggingface.co/spaces/fmazzoni/boston311) or look at the [code](https://github.com/your-repo/boston311) to see how it's built.*

 **Technologies**: Python 3.13, DuckDB, Panel, Lonboard, Docker, Parquet, Hugging Face Spaces